LinderPi/yocto-example/README.md

 # meta-pipi

-meta-pipi is a Yocto example project initiated privately by Pascal Linder.
+meta-pipi is a Yocto example project initiated by Pascal Linder.
 It is used to try out different features on a Raspberry Pi 4 board.

 ## PiPi Distribution and Image